moka-guys/mokabed/Bedmaker/Pan5344/Pan5344_Logfile.md

 It was found out that 0/1 based duplicated regions should be merged, rather than deleting.
 Commits were reverted till the step where 0/1 based duplication were removed Commit for removing invalid transcripts was also reverted although it a correct commit as this step is after 0/1 based duplicates removal, so this step needs redoing.

+## remove invalid transcripts
+ ENST00000587708.2- this is in the request form but is not in agreed transcripts list for CP205 readcount and CNV bedfiles.
+Regions for this transcript are removed from the bed files. grep -v -E "ENST00000587708.2" Pan5344_CNV.bed > Pan5344_CNV_clean.bed